Language: EN

 public void OldMethod() { }

-In these examples, Serializable and Obsolete are attributes that provide additional information about the class Example and the method OldMethod, respectively.
+In these examples, Serializable and Obsolete are attributes that provide additional information about the Example class and the OldMethod, respectively.

 There are many predefined attributes in .NET.
-Let’s look at some of them.
+Let’s take a look at some of them.

 Serializable Attribute

-The Serializable attribute is used to indicate that a class can be serialized, which means its instances can be converted into a format that can be stored or transmitted and then reconstructed.
+The Serializable attribute is used to indicate that a class can be serialized, meaning that its instances can be converted into a format that can be stored or transmitted and then reconstructed.

 [Serializable]